DT-Service-Consulting/avstats/README.md

 ## Project

-This project is part of an analysis and predictive modeling series focused on U.S. small airlines, leveraging various data sources.
-It aims to:
-    - Clean and preprocess flight data, integrating additional weather and passenger information.
-    - Explore and visualize flight data to uncover insights into delay patterns and key features.
-    - Develop and optimize machine learning models to forecast delays with high accuracy.
+This project aims to develop a forecasting model for commercial flight delays.
+The objective is to analyze historical flight data and investigate how delays are influenced by factors such as flight routes, weather conditions, and passenger volumes.
+The expected outcome is to generate daily or weekly predictions of flight delays.

 ## Features